Showing 10 of 18 Results

 profile-icon Helen Cozart

 One of the places I get my information is a blog called One Useful Thing by Ethan Mollick.
-Early this month, he published a blog called Against ‘Brain Damage’ exploring how AI can help or hurt the way we think.
-It had a lot of useful information and I may revisit some of the topics later, but today I want to look as a specific study.
+Earlier this month, he published a blog called Against ‘Brain Damage’ exploring how AI can help or hurt the way we think.
+It had a lot of useful information and I may revisit some of the topics later, but today I want to look at a specific study.

 The same study surveyed the students four months later and found students who had used Chat GPT remembered less than students who did not use AI for the same assignment.
 What it boils down to is that getting the answers is not the same as finding the answers.
 Do the work, do the research.
 I am able to pull information from papers I wrote twenty or more years ago out of my memory because I had to learn the material as I was working on it.
 You can (and should) too!